 Brides is committed to guiding ALL couples through not only their wedding planning journey, but through relationship milestones and ups and downs.
 Every love story is beautiful, has its own distinct history, and its own trials—there's no relationship that looks the same.
 To celebrate that uniqueness, we're asking couples to open up about their love story, for our latest column, "Love Looks Like This."
 Below, Elen Turner tells her story.

-I met my husband on a white-water rafting trip in Nepal in 2015, a nine-day expedition down the Sun Kosi River.
+I met my husband on a white-water rafting trip in Nepal in 2015, a nine-day expedition down the Sunkoshi River.
 We floated and bounced down the choppy river by day, surrounded by mountains and jungle; we drank and shared stories by campfire in the evenings; we camped on gold-sand beaches at night.

-When we tell people how we met, we usually get a wink, a nudge, and a: “Were you his client and he your guide?”
+When we tell people how we met, we usually get a wink, a nudge, and a, “Were you his client and he your guide?”
 Yes, that’s exactly how it was.
-While this sounds cute where we now live in suburban New Zealand, we are far from the only Nepali guide-Western woman duo to walk the earth.
+While this sounds cute where we now live in suburban New Zealand, we are far from the only Nepali guide-Western woman duo to walk the Earth.
 Practically all our friends in Nepal fit this profile.

-As our relationship developed, I pondered the huge differences between us: he’s from a small village in the Nepali mid-hills, where most people are farmers.
+As our relationship developed, I pondered the huge differences between us: He’s from a small village in the Nepali mid-hills, where most people are farmers.
 His is the first generation of his family to be literate, let alone to travel abroad.
 I grew up in small-town New Zealand and have a graduate degree.
 There’s no denying our backgrounds and life experiences make us very different people.
-But like many couples, our common interests and perspectives bonded us, as well as the belief that our lives would be richer for the cross-cultural element.
+But like many couples, our common interests and perspectives bonded us as well as the belief that our lives would be richer for the cross-cultural element.

 Early on, I fielded occasional stupid comments: Does he expect you to cook and clean?
 (He’s a better cook than me.)
 What’s his class/caste/religious background?
 (Caste doesn’t interest me.
 I’m from a predominantly Christian society but am agnostic; he was born a Hindu and is similarly agnostic, though he doesn’t know the word).
 How do you know he’s not just interested in your passport?
 (OK, that’s just offensive).